Domestic Violence Policy

-Employees are encouraged to bring their Orders of Protection (OP) to Mary Morton, Director of Human Resources & Affirmative Action.
+Employees are encouraged to bring their Orders of Protection (OP) to Diane Hanna, Director of Human Resources & Affirmative Action.
 Once the OP has been brought forward, the document will be kept in a locked filing cabinet in the Human Resources office.
-In the case of a workplace emergency requiring the presentation of the OP to law enforcement, Mary Morton will have access to the cabinet where the document is locked.
+In the case of a workplace emergency requiring the presentation of the OP to law enforcement, Diane Hanna will have access to the cabinet where the document is locked.

 - SUNY Delhi will have an emergency security response plan in place, including procedures for contacting the appropriate law enforcement agency, and will provide employees with clear instructions about what to do and who to contact if they observe anyone engaging in threatening behavior.
 Such a plan will allow appropriate actions to be taken if an abuser gains unauthorized access to the work site, or if an abuser engages in any acts that threaten the safety of employees or clients.

 - SUNY Delhi will discuss with the victim of domestic violence its confidentiality policy and the limitations thereto.

 - SUNY Delhi will consult with victimized employees to develop and implement individualized workplace safety plans which may include, when appropriate: advising co-workers and, upon request, the employee's bargaining representative, of the situation; setting up procedures for alerting university and/or local police; temporary relocation of the victim to a secure area; options for voluntary transfer or permanent relocation to a new work site; change of work schedule, escort for entry to and exit from the building; responding to telephone, fax, email or mail harassment; and keeping a photograph of the abuser and/or a copy of any existing court Orders of Protection in a confidential on-site location and providing copies to University Police.
 Plans must address additional concerns if the victim and the offender are both employed by SUNY Delhi.

 Accountability for Employees Who Are Offenders